What is it?

 Pregnancy and breast-feeding: Lycopene is LIKELY SAFE when taken in amounts commonly found in foods.
 However, not enough is known about the safety of using lycopene supplements during pregnancy or breast-feeding.
 If you are pregnant or breast-feeding, avoid using lycopene in amounts greater than those typically found in foods.

-Prostate cancer: Developing research suggests lycopene might worsen established prostate cancer.
+Prostate cancer: Developing laboratory research suggests lycopene might worsen established prostate cancer by increasing the spread of cancer without having any effect on cancer cell growth.
 Until more is known, avoid lycopene if you have a prostate cancer diagnosis.

 It is not known if this product interacts with any medicines.